 Spayed and neutered Golden Retrievers are more likely to develop hypothyroidism.

-A cohort study of shelter dogs conducted by the College of Veterinary Medicine University concluded that infectious diseases were more common in dogs that were sterilized at less than 24 weeks of age.
+A cohort study of shelter dogs conducted by the College of Veterinary Medicine University concluded that infectious diseases were more common in dogs that were sterilised at less than 24 weeks of age.

-The Canine Health Foundation issued a report pointing to a higher incidence of adverse reactions to vaccines in sterilized dogs.
+The Canine Health Foundation issued a report pointing to a higher incidence of adverse reactions to vaccines in sterilised dogs.

 Among the reports and studies pointing to health concerns associated with early spaying and neutering, you can also find mention of increased incidence of behavioural problems including: